 Please visit the calendar for a list of important dates and deadlines.

-WHERE IS THE RESIDENCE AND GREEK LIFE OFFICE LOCATED?
+WHERE IS THE office of RESIDENCE LIFE OFFICE LOCATED?

 WHAT ARE THE HOUSING RATES?